Back to: ASP.NET Core Tutorials For Beginners and Professionals

 - What exactly is TempData in ASP.NET Core MVC?

-- How to Pass and Retrieve Data from TempData?
+- How do you Pass and Retrieve data from TempData?

-- How to Retain TempData values in the Consecutive Request in ASP.NET Core MVC?
+- How do you retain TempData values in the Consecutive Request in ASP.NET Core MVC?

 Why do we need TempData in the ASP.NET Core MVC Application?

 The limitation of both ViewData and ViewBag is they are limited to one HTTP request only.
 So, if redirection occurs, their values become null, meaning they will lose the data they hold.
 In many real-time applications, we may need to pass the data from one HTTP Request to the next subsequent HTTP Request.
-For example, we may need to pass the data from one controller to another or one action method to another within the same controller.
-Then in such situations like this, we need to use TempData in ASP.NET Core MVC Application.
+Then, in such situations like this, we need to use TempData in the ASP.NET Core MVC Application.

 What is TempData in ASP.NET Core MVC?

-The TempData in ASP.NET Core MVC Application is one of the mechanisms to pass a small amount of temporary data from a controller action method to a view and from a controller action method to another action method within the same controller or to a different controller.
-TempData value will become null once the subsequent request is completed by default.
-But if you want, then you can also change this default behavior.
-If you look at the definition Controller class, you will find the following signature of the TempData property.
+TempData in ASP.NET Core MVC Application is one of the mechanisms for passing a small amount of temporary data from a controller action method to a view and from a controller action method to another action method within the same controller or to a different controller.
+It uses session storage to persist data across requests, ensuring data is available after a redirect.
+TempData is cleared after it is read, making it suitable for temporary data that doesn’t need to persist beyond a single request cycle.
+If you go to the Controller class, you will see the following signature for the TempData.

 As you can see in the above image, the data type of the TempData is ITempDataDictionary.
 Let us see the definition of the ITempDataDictionary class.

 As you can see, the ITempDataDictionary class implements the IDictionary interface.
-So, we can say that the TempData in ASP.NET Core MVC is a dictionary object.
-As it is a dictionary object, it will store the data in the form of key-value pairs where each key must be a string, and the value that we are passing to the dictionary will be stored in the form of an object type.
+So, we can say that TempData in ASP.NET Core MVC is a dictionary object.
+As a dictionary object, it stores data in the form of key-value pairs, where each key must be a string.
+The value we pass to the dictionary will be stored as an object type.
+Here, you can also see that to manage the TempData value in ASP.NET Core MVC, it provides 5 methods.
+The use of these methods is as follows:

-How to Pass and Retrieve Data From TempData in ASP.NET Core MVC?
+How do you Pass and Retrieve data from TempData in ASP.NET Core MVC?

 Example to Understand TempData in ASP.NET Core MVC Application

-We will use the same application we worked on in our previous article.
-Modify the HomeController as shown below to use TempData.
-As you can see, here, we have created three action methods.
-In the Index action method, we have set the Name and Age values using TempData; and in the other two action methods, we are not doing anything.
+We will use the same application we have worked on so far.
+Please modify the HomeController to use TempData, as shown below.
+As you can see, we have created three action methods here.
+In the Index action method, we have set the Name and Age values using TempData, and in the other two action methods, we are not doing anything.

 using Microsoft.AspNetCore.Mvc; namespace FirstCoreMVCWebApplication.Controllers { public class HomeController : Controller { public ActionResult Index() { TempData["Name"] = "Pranaya"; TempData["Age"] = 30; return View(); } public ActionResult Privacy() { return View(); } public ActionResult About() { return View(); } } }